ahmed-hassan97/Finding-Lane-Lines/README.md

 5. Anothe core operation: hough transform edges to a set of lines represent by start point and end point.
 Hough transform get the image of lane lines we want.

 6. Finally, we add the lane lines image and innitial image together.

+Test on images
+---

+Test on videos
+---
+You know what's cooler than drawing lanes over images?
+Drawing lanes over video!

+We can test our solution on two provided videos:

+`solidWhiteRight.mp4`

+`solidYellowLeft.mp4`

+Improved lane finding pipeline
+---
+At this point, I have the Hough line segments drawn onto the road, but what about identifying the full extent of the lane and marking it clearly as in the example video (P1_example.mp4)?
+Therefore I will improved my pipeline to do this.

+Reflection
+---
-### 2. Identify potential shortcomings with your current pipeline
+### 1. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be my pipeline can't find lane lines exactly when there are too much sonshine or cross of light.
 Cause in grayscale model of the image, too many useless edges will be find as edges of lane lines by canny detection.
 Therefore, the real lane lines can't be divided from the noise edges by hough transform, which cause serious result.